RoyMagik/RoyMagik.github.io/_pages/about.md

 # About Me

-I am a Master's student at **Xidian University**, focusing on short video generation.
-I previously earned my Bachelor's degree in Computer Science and Technology from **Zhejiang University of Technology**, where I was part of the Jianxing Honors College (top 1% innovation experimental class).
-My research primarily revolves around deep learning and computer vision, with a current deep dive into LLM and AIGC large models.
-I possess a thorough understanding of Stable Diffusion, including LoRA and ControlNet models, backed by practical experience.
-I have led multiple team projects during my undergraduate studies, demonstrating strong communication and teamwork skills.
-My academic contributions include one accepted Chinese journal paper, one accepted Chinese conference paper, one JCR Q2 journal paper under review, one patent, and leadership of one completed national-level innovation project.
-I am open to various forms of academic collaboration and welcome contact via email: **1821698873@qq.com**.
+I am a Master's student at Xidian University, specializing in short video generation.
+Previously, I earned my Bachelor's degree in Computer Science and Technology from Zhejiang University of Technology, where I was part of the Jianxing Honors College (top 1% innovation experimental class).
+My research primarily focuses on deep learning and computer vision, with a current emphasis on LLM and AIGC large models.
+I have a deep understanding of Stable Diffusion, including LoRA and ControlNet models, and possess practical experience in their application.
+I have served as a team leader on multiple undergraduate projects, demonstrating strong communication and teamwork skills.
+My achievements include one Chinese journal paper, one Chinese conference paper, one JCR Q2 paper under review, one patent, and leading one national-level innovation project.
+I am open to various forms of academic collaboration and welcome contact via email: 1821698873@qq.com

 # Education